ekwear/DeepCCZtopography/README.md

 # DeepCCZtopography
-16S rRNA amplicon analysis of DeepCCZ cruise samples comparing abyssal plains and seamounts
+Bioinformatics code used in 16S rRNA amplicon analysis of DeepCCZ cruise samples comparing abyssal plains and seamounts